zijinshanren/na_nbt/README.md

 A high-performance NBT (Named Binary Tag) library for Rust with full mutation support and serde integration.

 > ⚠️ **Note:** This crate is under active development.
-APIs may change between versions.
+Version 0.2.0 will come within days.
+APIs will change.
 > Issues and contributions are welcome!

 ## Features